 Football Managers Betting FAQs

-A. Ultimately, nobody knows for sure.
+Ultimately, nobody knows for sure.
 Teams can be incredibly patient with poor results and some may be incredibly hasty with their decisions.
 If Watford remained in the Premier League, they would always be a good bet.
-However, this season, our eyes cast us towards Bournemouth who have the toughest opening to the Premier League season and if they fail to win any of their opening five games, it puts a lot of pressure on Scott Parker for games against Nottingham Forest, Brentford and Brighton.
+However, out of the top teams in the division, one poor start could create a new favourite to be sacked in the rumour mill every week.

 Which club have sacked the most managers since 2000?

 Crystal Palace have historically sacked the most managers since 2000 with a total of 29.
 In second place was Leicester City with 28.
 However, after Leicester's relegation, Palace sit a large distance ahead of any other team.
 Last season, we backed Crystal Palace, Southampton and Leicester City all to sack their manager during the season based on their previous record and within the year, it seemed almost inevitable that Brendan Rodgers, Ralph Hassenhuttl and Patrick Vieira would follow suit.